irahhari/HungerBox-Bot/README.md

 2. Run the `preference.bat` file and provide details like email ID, password, dietary choices and meals required.

+      If you don't remember the password or have not set a password, you can visit this [HungerBox](https://silabs.hungerbox.com/#/forgot-password) website to set a password.

 3. After that, run `register.ps1` file with PowerShell and click Yes when prompted, as shown below.

 ![Register Task](./img/register.gif)